ElektraInitiative/PermaplanT/doc/architecture/glossary.md

   Has the main characteristics of its species or variety but differs in minor heritable characteristics.
   These characteristics were cultivated on purpose.
 - Hybrid:
-  Hybrid have a `x` in their unique name.
   Hybrids are otherwise not relevant for PermaplanT's functionality.
 - Attributes of plants (traits in scientific literature):
   A characteristic of a variety, species, genus, subfamily or family.